 What is the Walsh Protocol?

-According to Dr. Elizabeth Kirt of Newbridge Health & Wellness, “The Walsh Protocol, at its core, is a personalized approach to care.
+According to Elizabeth Kirt, APRN, FNP-C, PMHNP-BC of Newbridge Health & Wellness, “The Walsh Protocol, at its core, is a personalized approach to care.
 And at Newbridge, as functional medicine providers, we look at all factors such as patient labs, diet, stress, personal life, and medical history when designing a Walsh Protocol treatment plan for each patient.”

 At the basic level, the Walsh protocol is a nutrient therapy program that focuses on correcting imbalances in biochemical pathways in the body – developed by Dr. William J. Walsh, a scientist and researcher who has spent decades studying the link between nutrition and mental health.
 Dr. Walsh’s research has shown that imbalances in certain nutrients and chemicals in the body can contribute to depression and other mental health conditions.